antonio490/Ansible/README.md

 # ANSIBLE

 Ansible control machine can only be Linux and not Windows
- - Windows machines can be targets of Ansible and thus be part of the automation (Ansble connects using winrm)
+ - Windows machines can be targets of Ansible and thus be part of the automation (Ansible connects using winrm)

 Ours hosts file contains just one target device named  raspberry1: